kevsierras/kevsierras/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on a small indie game.
-- 🌱 I’m currently learning Swift and Java
+- 🌱 I’m currently learning Swift and Java.
 - 👯 I’m looking to collaborate on anything indie game related.
 - 🤔 I’m looking for help with cooking.
 - 💬 Ask me about my workout routine.